psf/requests/docs/community/faq.rst

 Encoded Data?
 -------------

-Requests automatically decompresses gzip-encoded responses, and does its best to decode response content to unicode when possible.
+Requests automatically decompresses gzip-, deflate- and brotli-encoded[#]_ responses, and does its best to decode response content to unicode when possible.

 You can get direct access to the raw response (and even the socket),